 In closing, despite my minor moans, the festival was immense fun, and continues to make positive strides forwards.
 Next year’s dates have already been announced (2nd to 5th April).
 In the meantime, don’t forget to check back for the remaining Saturday Supplements in the series to see what else I got up to this year.

+See what I made of the coffee itself in the first of my detailed write-ups.
 For another perspective on the Festival, check out the review by Bex.
 If you’ve published a review of the festival, drop me a line with the link and I’ll add it in.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.